Education

 Image result for Honduran teachers unite to save education system

 The campaign started when UNHCR, the UN Refugee Agency, coordinated with Save the Children, began a survey of public schools.
-The preliminary goal was to study 23 schools in the capital to understand what instructors went through and how UNHCR ought to support them.
+The preliminary goal was to study 23 schools in the capital to understand what instructors went through and how UNHCR should support them.

-But as numerous instructors lined up to be heard, the survey multiplied to 253 extraordinary faculties within the capital and more than 2,300 in the course of the united states.
+But as numerous instructors lined up to be heard, the survey multiplied to 253 extraordinary faculties within the capital and more than 2,300 in the United States.
 As work to cope with their issues commenced, Rodriguez, Garcia, and Zelaya have been chosen to be the spokespeople for the wider institution.

 Honduras.
 Education centers a haven of peace in gang-managed zones